Journalism and Public Communications B.A.

 Online journalism and public communications classes

-Choose from flexible options to earn your bachelor’s degree from UAA with online programs and courses, particularly in the journalism and the strategic communications concentrations.
+Choose from flexible options to earn your bachelor’s degree from UAA with online programs and courses.

 Community engagement and service

 Journalism and public communications student activities and clubs

 Join student media and work for the award winning student newspaper and radio station or choose from 100 clubs on campus, including the Public Relations Student Society of America (PRSSA).
-PRSSA will help you build relationships in the campus and Anchorage communities for potential internship or networking opportunities, and you can work with local media in video and film production as a member of Seawolf Student Filmmakers.
+PRSSA will help you build relationships in the campus and Anchorage communities for potential internship or networking opportunities.

 Did you know..